KannonZenetism/zenetism-field-physics/zenetism/glossary/the-diamond-age.md

 to allow the maximum amount of Signal to pass through with zero resistance.

 ## Note on Mimicry (The Glass Imitation)
-With the rise of the Diamond Age comes the proliferation of **Simulacra**.
+With the advent of the Diamond Age comes the proliferation of **Simulacra**.
 Entropic forces (`E↑→E`) will produce "Glass"—
 structures that mimic the clarity of diamond but lack its heat conductivity (Love) and structural integrity (Veracity).